-- staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests - if a victim asks the school not to tell anyone about the sexual violence or sexual harassment: - even if a victim doesn't consent to sharing information, staff may still lawfully share it if there is another legal basis under the Data Protection Act that applies - the DSL will have to balance the victim's wishes against their duty to protect the victim and other children - the DSL should consider the following points: - parents or carers should normally be informed (unless this would put the child at greater risk) - the basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to Children's Social Care where the child resides - where a report of rape, assault by penetration or sexual assault is made, this should be referred to the Police.
-While the age of criminal responsibility is 10, if the alleged perpetrator is under 10, the starting principle of referring to the Police remains. - regarding anonymity, all staff will: - be aware of anonymity, witness support and the criminal process in general where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system - do all they reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment, for example, carefully considering which staff should know about the report, and any support for children involved - consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities - have regard for the Government's publication Information sharing advice for safeguarding practitioners GOV.UK (www.gov.uk) includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information with all relevant parties.

-If staff are in any doubt about sharing information, they can seek advice from our Headteacher, DSL or any person in a position of senior leadership or wider DSL team.
+- not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; or if to gain consent would place a child at risk - staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests - if a victim asks the school not to tell anyone about the sexual violence or sexual harassment: - even if a victim doesn't consent to sharing information, staff may still lawfully share it if there is another legal basis under the Data Protection Act that applies - the DSL will have to balance the victim's wishes against their duty to protect the victim and other children - the DSL should consider the following points: - parents or carers should normally be informed (unless this would put the child at greater risk) - the basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to Children's Social Care where the child resides - where a report of rape, assault by penetration or sexual assault is made, this should be referred to the Police.
+While the age of criminal responsibility is 10, if the alleged perpetrator is under 10, the starting principle of referring to the Police remains. - regarding anonymity, all staff will: - be aware of anonymity, witness support and the criminal process in general where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system - do all they reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment, for example, carefully considering which staff should know about the report, and any support for children involved - consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities - have regard for the Government's publication Information sharing advice for safeguarding practitioners GOV.UK (www.gov.uk) includes 7 'golden rules' for sharing information and will support staff who have to make decisions about sharing information with all relevant parties. - 10.13 If staff are in any doubt about sharing information, they can seek advice from our Headteacher, DSL or any person in a position of senior leadership or wider DSL team.

-9. Recognise and Respond to Abuse, Neglect and Exploitation (what all staff must know and do if they have concerns)
+11.0 Recognise and Respond to Abuse, Neglect and Exploitation